Digital Marketing in Nepal: Complete Guide (2026)

 4. Local Search and "Near Me" Optimization

-"Near me" searches in Nepal have grown over 150% since 2023.
-Google Maps and the local map pack (the three business listings shown at the top of local search results) are becoming primary discovery channels for brick-and-mortar businesses.
-Optimizing your Google Business Profile, earning local reviews, and building location-specific website content are no longer optional — they determine whether customers find you or your competitor.
-See our Kathmandu local SEO guide for the complete playbook.
+Google Maps and local search results are important discovery channels for brick-and-mortar businesses.
+Keeping your Google Business Profile accurate, earning genuine reviews, and building useful location-specific website content can determine whether customers find you or a nearby competitor.
+See the Kathmandu local SEO guide for the complete playbook.

 5. WhatsApp Commerce and Conversational Marketing